-Last winter I went through a spell of insomnia, which at first almost caused me to panic.
-My fear was that I might no longer be able to fall asleep.
+I go through spells of insomnia.
+At first they almost panicked me.
+My great fear was that I might no longer be able to fall asleep.
 It’s usually so easy, but I couldn’t do it any more.
-I might go insane, I concluded.
+If this keeps up, I will go crazy, I concluded.
 I would go two or three nights in a row, and not recall falling asleep.
-At the worst of my insomnia, every time I started to drift off, I’d wake up with a start--fear of not sleeping made me insomniac.
+At the worst of my insomnia, every time I started to drift off, I’d wake up with a start.
+Fear of not sleeping made me insomniac.

 Not being able to sleep, I decided to exercise my mind and tried different forms of meditation.
 I controlled my breath and consciously relaxed my muscles, especially the muscles in my face, throat, tongue, and eyes.
 As a result, I rested and stopped feeling the need for sleep.
 I realized I could stay awake and still rest my body, and I felt no fatigue when I got out of bed in the morning.